A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 The lynx is not an animal that shows itself.
 It is an animal that is there .

-Hardly anyone sees it – and yet its return is one of Europe’s greatest natural wonders.
+Hardly anyone sees him – and yet his return is one of the greatest natural wonders of Europe.

-In Brandhoek's art, the lynx represents perception, dignity, and return.
-It represents the silent power of what disappears—and yet finds its way back.
+In Brandhoek's art, the lynx symbolizes perception, dignity, and return.
+It represents the quiet power of that which disappears – and yet finds its way back.

 A Portrait of the Invisible

-The lynx is Europe's largest wildcat.
-With its black spotted fur, short tail, and distinctive brush ears, it seems like a relic from another era.
+The lynx is the largest wildcat in Europe.
+With its black-spotted fur, short tail, and distinctive tufted ears, it looks like a relic from another time.

-Its name comes from the Indo-European word leuk- , meaning "to shine."
-Indeed, its eyes are so sensitive to light that it can detect prey even on moonless nights.
+Its name comes from the Indo-European root: Leuk- – “to shine”.
+And indeed, its eyes are so sensitive to light that it can detect prey even on moonless nights.

 Wherever it appears, the balance of an entire ecosystem changes – because the lynx is not a hunter out of hunger, but out of precision.